 Before diving into the key practices and metrics that make Kanban effective, let's first explore some telltale signs that indicate Kanban adoption isn't fully embraced within a team:

-- Board without Policies: A board without Work In Progress (WIP) limits or explicit policies isn't leveraging Kanban's power.
-WIP limits create a smoother flow and visualize work balance.
+- Board without Policies: A board without Work In Progress (WIP) limits or policies isn't a Kanban.
+WIP limits establish a pull-based system, which enhances both the flow and active management of the workflow.

 - Ignored or Unused Metrics: Kanban goes beyond task visualization.
 Metrics like Cycle Time and Throughput provide transparency and form a basis for improvement.